Everyday Grilled Chicken Tenders

 Don’t Be Afraid Of Flavor

 When seasoning chicken, remember that you do need a lot of seasoning to add flavor so don’t be afraid to be heavy handed with your spices and herbs.
-I always say that you really need to be extra when seasoning chicken and potatoes for mashed potatoes.
+That being said, you can certainly adjust the ratios to your taste preference.

 Thickness Matters